pommicket/bootstrap/01/README.md

 - `00 00 00 00 00 00 00 00 00 00 00 00 00 00` (unused)

-This prints our error message, now filled in with the specific unrecognized instruction, to standard error, and exits with code 1, to indicate failure.
+This prints our error message, now filled in with the specific unrecognized instruction, to standard error, then exits with code 1, to indicate failure.

 - `48 89 eb` `mov rbx, rax`
 - `31 c0` `mov rax, 0`